-- plenty of roofing businesses do this type of work so there is lots of competition
+- Plenty of roofing businesses do this type of work so there’s lots of competition

-- can’t walk on it during hot weather as the material is mush softer and may stick to the underside of shoes
+- Can’t walk on it during hot weather as the material is much softer and may stick to the underside of shoes

-- requires extensive use of gas blow torch during installation which means increased fire risk ad health and safety considerations
+- Requires extensive use of gas blow torch during installation which means increased fire risk and health and safety considerations

 These first hit the markets about 20 years ago and have become very popular due to their longevity.
 There are essentially two types of rubber membranes in use today and they are slightly different.